jakewhitton/notes/notes/6.115/master.md

 optionally enable 9-bit transmission)
 - **TMOD** configures timers 1 and 0, setting modes about interrupts
 - **TCON** configures more information about interrupts

+---

+# 2020-02-25

+## Interrupts

+Interrupts are used to briefly transfer execution to a handler routine when some event happens.
+Each interrupt corresponds to a location in the **interrupt vector**, which is just a region in memory where interrupt sources are programmed to jump to.

+### Polling vs Interrupts

+Choosing whether to deal with I/O using polling or interrupts is a trade-off involving overhead and latency.
+For very frequent events, polling is usually wiser, because the overhead of the effective function call that is done to save the return address.
+For infrequnet events, that overhead is negligible compared to the overhead you would spend polling, especially if you need a low latency.

+### Timing of interrupts

+An interrupt will not be accepted iff

+- A higher priority ISR is being executed
+- The current instruction being executed is a RETI
+- The current instruction isn't on the last machine cycle of that instruction